iMasaruOki/rust-dpdk/examples/dpdk-l2fwd/README.md

 ## Requirement

-DPDK 17.11 built as shared library.
+Build DPDK 17.11 or later as shared library.
 Instruction, see ../../README.md

 ## Building